 Patients with decayed teeth, infected gums, white spots and multiple fillings or caps would not be considered good candidates for whitening.
 To see if you can benefit from this professional-grade teeth whitening system, book in detailed consultation with the dentists at All About Teeth today.

 Frequently Asked Questions

-Every patient’s decision to have teeth whitening treatment is a personal and you may have a very different reason than the next person.
+A person’s decision to have teeth whitening treatment is personal.
 Much like the rest of your body, your teeth are totally unique to you and just as your hair and skin colour varies, so too does the colour of your teeth.
 Not many people are born with sparkling white teeth and even if they were, the passing of time and the colourants in the foods and drinks we consume are constantly staining our teeth.
 If you are someone that values an aesthetically pleasing smile, teeth whitening treatments may just be for you.

-Professional teeth whitening treatment is sometimes known as bleaching.
-Both of these terms can be somewhat misleading.
-Teeth whitening actually refers to the removal of stains inside the tooth that reveals your teeth’s natural sparkle.
-Not everyone is a suitable candidate for teeth whitening treatments and this will be discussed with you during your first consultation.
+Teeth whitening is the removal of stains inside the tooth, to lead to a sparkling whiter smile.
 The active ingredient in teeth whitening treatments is usually hydrogen peroxide or carbamide peroxide.
-These active ingredients start a kind of chain reaction where oxygen is released into the enamel of your teeth and breaking down the molecules of the stains themselves.
+These active ingredients start a kind of chain reaction where oxygen is released into the enamel of your teeth and begin breaking down the molecules of the stains.